aDotInTheVoid/boxcars/docs/report/report.md

 \begin{abstract}
 ```

-First and foremost, I must thanks Marios Kogias for his excellent job as project
+First and foremost, I must thank Marios Kogias for his excellent job as project
 supervisor.
-His advice and guidance throughout the project have been stellar.
+His advice and guidance throughout the project has been stellar.

 I'd also like to thank Matthew Parkinson, David Chisnall, and Sylvan Clebsch for
 providing critical feedback when presented with a much earlier version of the
 design, and pointing out a different direction to explore that ended up being
 much more fruitful than my initial attempts.

-Finally I'd like to thank Nora for pointing out to me how to make
+I'd like to thank Nora for pointing out to me how to make
 ThreadSanitizer work with Rust's standard library, and Mara Bos for chiming in
 at the ideal time to point out a subtle interaction with thead-local
 destructors.

+Finally, I must give sincere thanks to Ed Page for developing and then
+introducing me to the [typos](https://github.com/crate-ci/typos) tool, and to
+Nathaniel B for spotting about one million grammatical mistakes and typos on an
+earlier draft of this report.
+All remaining errors are mine.

 ```{=latex}
 \end{abstract}